JDPDO/cautious/README.md

 # cautious
 A C# based application which displays predefined locationes from a database.
-Therefore it using OpenStreetMaps.
+Therefore it is using OpenStreetMaps.